MicrosoftDocs/SupportArticles-docs/support/azure/azure-storage/storage-monitoring-diagnosing-troubleshooting.md

 ## <a name="appendices"></a>Appendices

-The appendices describe several tools that you may find useful when you are diagnosing and troubleshooting issues with Azure Storage (and other services).
-These tools are not part of Azure Storage and some are third-party products.
-As such, the tools discussed in these appendices are not covered by any support agreement you may have with Microsoft Azure or Azure Storage, and therefore as part of your evaluation process you should examine the licensing and support options available from the providers of these tools.
+The appendices describe several tools that you may find useful when you're diagnosing and troubleshooting issues with Azure Storage (and other services).
+These tools aren't part of Azure Storage, and some are third-party products.
+As such, the tools discussed in these appendices aren't covered by any support agreement you may have with Microsoft Azure or Azure Storage, and therefore as part of your evaluation process, you should examine the licensing and support options available from the providers of these tools.

 ### <a name="appendix-1"></a>Appendix 1: Using Fiddler to capture HTTP and HTTPS traffic

-[Fiddler](https://www.telerik.com/fiddler) is a useful tool for analyzing the HTTP and HTTPS traffic between your client application and the Azure storage service you are using.
+[Fiddler](https://www.telerik.com/fiddler) is a useful tool for analyzing the HTTP and HTTPS traffic between your client application and the Azure storage service you're using.

 > [!NOTE]
 > Fiddler can decode HTTPS traffic.
-You should read the Fiddler documentation carefully to understand how it does this, and to understand the security implications.
+You should read the Fiddler documentation carefully to understand how it does this and its security implications.

 This appendix provides a brief walkthrough of how to configure Fiddler to capture traffic between the local machine where you have installed Fiddler and the Azure storage services.

 After you have launched Fiddler, it will begin capturing HTTP and HTTPS traffic on your local machine.
 The following are some useful commands for controlling Fiddler:

 - Stop and start capturing traffic.
 On the main menu, go to **File** and then select **Capture Traffic** to toggle capturing on and off.
 - Save captured traffic data.
 On the main menu, go to **File**, select **Save**, and then select **All Sessions**.
 This enables you to save the traffic in a Session Archive file.
-You can reload a Session Archive later for analysis, or send it if requested to Microsoft support.
+You can reload a Session Archive later for analysis or send it if requested to Microsoft support.

 To limit the amount of traffic that Fiddler captures, you can use filters that you configure in the **Filters** tab.
 The following screenshot shows a filter that captures only traffic sent to the `contosoemaildist.table.core.windows.net` storage endpoint: